alexandergall/bf-sde-nixpkgs/README.md

 #### <a name="buildP4Program"></a>`buildP4Program`

-This function is at the heart of the mechanism used to build individual packages for the artifacts of arbitrary P4 porgrams.
-The definition of this function can be found in `bf-sde/build-p4-program.nix`.
+This function is at the heart of the mechanism used to build individual packages for the artifacts of arbitrary P4 programs.
+The definition of this function can be found in `bf-sde/build-p4/default.nix`.
 It takes the following arguments

    * `pname`: The name of the package to generate.
 It doesn't have to be unique and appears only in the name of the final path of the